-The learning resources of Point University are consistent with the University's undergraduate degree programs offered at multiple locations and online.
+The learning resources of Point University are consistent with the University's degree programs offered in West Point, online, and at multiple locations.
 Point provides student and faculty access and user privileges to information resources by a combination of: (a) electronic resources through participation in Galileo (Georgia Libraries Learning Online) and other electronic databases, which include thousands of journals in full text and over 150,000 electronic books; and (b) the University's own collection of books and journals which are housed primarily in the Learning Commons in West Point.
 Additional materials are located in the Scott Fine Arts Center for fine arts and in the Teacher Media Center for education.

-Students are authorized to access electronic databases and e-books from any campus and any internet location with a user ID and passcode.
+Students are authorized to access electronic databases and e-books from any Internet-connected location with a user ID and passcode.
 A student may request print resources be sent from one campus to another.
-The resources of other libraries are available through agreements and local arrangements.

 Library staff provide instruction and assistance, helping to find reading materials assigned by faculty, to locate learning resources, and to do research with electronic databases.
-Learning Resources include the Education Resource Center and Campus Technology, which are described elsewhere in the catalog.
+Learning resources include the Education Resource Center and Campus Technology, which are described elsewhere in the catalog.